 By the seventh, the outcome was obvious.
 Moore had little left and Duran was taking him apart.
-The sellout crowd rose to its feet and roared as Duran, a contemptuous sneer on his face, landed one vicious combination after another, snapping Moore’s head from side to side and buckling his knees.
-Then, as if to reward the crowd’s enthusiasm, he connected with a huge overhand right that finally sent Moore crashing to the floor.
-Bravely the champion rose and staggered to his corner at the bell, the contest clearly decided, but instead of calling a halt, Moore’s cornermen sent him out for the eighth to absorb more punishment.
+The sellout crowd rose to its feet and roared as the former champion, a contemptuous sneer on his face, landed one vicious combination after another, snapping Moore’s head from side to side and buckling his knees.
+Then, as if to reward the crowd’s enthusiasm, Roberto connected with a huge overhand right at round’s end that sent Moore crashing to the floor.
+Bravely the champion rose and staggered to his corner at the bell, the contest clearly decided, but instead of bringing the one-sided battering to an end, Moore’s people sent him out to absorb more punishment in round eight.

-The referee, evidently a sadist, calmly watched as Duran pounded Moore from one side of the ring to the other while various ringsiders pleaded for the fight to be stopped.
-Only after a white towel of surrender sailed into the ring from Moore’s corner and several spectators threatened to storm through the ropes, did the referee finally signal a conclusion.
+The referee, evidently a sadist, calmly watched as a merciless Duran pounded Moore from one side of the ring to the other, while various ringsiders shouted and pleaded for the fight to be stopped.
+Only after a white towel of surrender sailed into the ring from Moore’s corner, and several spectators threatened to storm through the ropes, did the referee finally signal a conclusion.